siddharthpandey0307-rgb/transit-booking-engine/README.md

 4.)
 Interactive Console Layout :
     The system prints out a clean text-based map of the seating arrangement.
 It shows exactly which seats are free and which ones are occupied, making it easy to      visualize the occupancy of any trip.

-[Tech Stack :]
+[  Tech Stack :]

-Language:          C++ (Object-Oriented Programming) Data Management:   C++ Standard Template Library (Vectors, Heaps, and Hash Maps for quick lookups)
+Language :          C++ (Object-Oriented Programming) Data Management :   C++ Standard Template Library (Vectors, Heaps, and Hash Maps for quick lookups)

-[Key Learnings :]
+[  Key Learnings :]

-Real-World Logic:          Learned how to translate complex business rules—like live surge pricing and automated waitlist tracking—into clean, reliable object-                               oriented code.
+Real-World Logic :          Learned how to translate complex business rules—like live surge pricing and automated waitlist tracking—into clean, reliable object-                               oriented code.

-Smart Data Choices:        It showed me how picking the right structure (like Heaps for instant seat allocation and Maps for quick passenger lookups) completely                              changes how fast a system runs.
+Smart Data Choices :        It showed me how picking the right structure (like Heaps for instant seat allocation and Maps for quick passenger lookups) completely                              changes how fast a system runs.